Barrhead: Education

 Barrhead has five primary schools: Carlibar Primary School, Cross Arthurlie Primary School, Hillview School, St. John's Roman Catholic Primary School and St. Mark's Roman Catholic Primary School.
-In 2007, St. Mark's received an outstanding report from HM Inspectorate of Education with 11 "excellents" – the most ever recorded by HMIE – making St. Mark's officially the best school in Scotland.
+In 2007, St. Mark's received an outstanding report from HM Inspectorate of Education with 11 "excellents" – the most ever recorded by HMIE – making St. Mark's officially the best primary school in Scotland.

 The new Carlibar Primary School, opened in the autumn of 2006 to replace an outdated building, hosts a family centre, a pre-school assessment unit, community and adult learning services, and a state-of-the-art language and communication unit which serves nearly 50 children with autism from across East Renfrewshire.

-The town has two secondary schools: St. Luke's High School and Barrhead High, both in the Auchenback area.
-In 2018, a £30 million replacement building for Barrhead High was opened.
-St. Luke's High School was named a School of Ambition by the Scottish Executive.
+The town has two secondary schools: St. Luke's High School and Barrhead High School, both in the Auchenback area.
+In 2018, a £30 million replacement building for Barrhead High was opened.The new Barrhead High School, opened in 2018 to replace an old building, now hosts a wide range of courses with state of the art resources and equipment, with the new building Barrhead High School is very lucky to be one of the few schools in Scotland to be able to offer vocational courses.